mtorres253/mtorres253.github.io/chapt-11/index.md

 <p class="type">Chapter 11</p>

 # Altruism and Acts of Kindness
-The final skill I will be talking about is altruism.
 Practicing acts of kindness and being of service to others is beneficial in many ways.
 - It helps you feel connected with the larger world
 - It gets you out of our own head and gives you a break from thinking about your own problems, even if just for a short time
-- Helping someone else, can sometimes give you insight into your own struggles and challenges
+- Helping someone else can sometimes give you insight into your own struggles and challenges

 Researchers have consistently found that people report a significant happiness boost after doing kind deeds for others.
 Some studies suggest giving to others makes people feel happier than spending money on themselves.
 Scientists have also found that altruistic acts a may trigger the release of endorphins in the brain, creating what is referred to a “helper’s high.”

 ## Connecting to our personal strengths through [Altruism](http://greatergood.berkeley.edu/topic/altruism/definition){:target="_blank"}
 When we are going through a difficult period, struggling in our own life and feeling unable to manage problems, recognizing that we have the ability to help someone else, despite our current stress, gives a feeling of success, which, in turn, can make us feel hopeful.
 It can help us see the strengths we have lost sight of.

-## Informal Altruism
+## Everyday Altruism

 ### Daily acts of kindness
 This just involves finding ways to do small things for others throughout the day.
 It can be taking time to smile and say thank you to the person who just got you your coffee, bringing treats to a store or business you frequent or doing a friend a favor.